About Contribute Source

 Introduction

 Consider a one-dimensional function $f(x)$ with $0 \leq x < 1$.
 The variable $x$ can be expressed to high precision as a binary fraction \begin{equation} x = 0.x_1x_2\cdots x_n = x_1/2 + x_2/2^2 + \ldots + x_n/2^n \ . \end{equation} described by bits $x_i = 0,1$.
 (For example, $1/3 \approx 0.010101$.)
-This way of writing numbers is similar to the to the binary representation of integers, but with the numbers stepping through a finely-spaced grid of spacing $1/2^n$ instead of steps of size 1.
+This way of writing numbers is similar to the binary representation of integers, but with the numbers stepping through a finely-spaced grid of spacing $1/2^n$ instead of steps of size 1.

 Next we can write the values the function $f(x)$ takes on this grid as $f(x) = f(0.x_1x_2\cdots x_n) = F^{x_1 x_2 \cdots x_n}$ so that the values of $f(x)$ have been repackaged into an $n$-index tensor $F$.

-The last move is to approximate of $F$ as a tensor network, such as a matrix product state / tensor train network: \begin{equation} F^{x_1 x_2 \cdots x_n} = \sum_{\{\mathbf{\alpha}\}} A^{x_1}_{\alpha_1} A^{x_2}_{\alpha_1 \alpha_2} A^{x_3}_{\alpha_2 \alpha_3} \cdots A^{x_n}_{\alpha_{n-1}} \end{equation}
+The last move is to approximate $F$ as a tensor network, such as a matrix product state / tensor train network: \begin{equation} F^{x_1 x_2 \cdots x_n} = \sum_{\{\mathbf{\alpha}\}} A^{x_1}_{\alpha_1} A^{x_2}_{\alpha_1 \alpha_2} A^{x_3}_{\alpha_2 \alpha_3} \cdots A^{x_n}_{\alpha_{n-1}} \end{equation}

 Tensor networks of this class turn out to have very low rank (or bond dimension) for a wide class of functions $f(x)$ such as functions which are smooth, have self-similar structure, or a finite number of sharp features.
 For example, both the functions $f(x) = e^{i k x}$ and $f(x) = \delta(x-k)$ give MPS/TT ranks of exactly one.
 (Equal to an outer product of vectors or a product state.)